 Did You Fix Small Business Website Mistakes on Your Site?

 Did you notice any of the above small business website mistakes on your site?
 Or did you find some additional ones not mentioned in our blog post?
 How did you fix them?
 And what kind of results did you achieve once you updated your business website?

-We appreciate your help in eliminating bad business websites, one pixel at a time!
 Thank you!
+We appreciate your help to end bad business websites, one pixel at a time!

 By Gregor Saita

 Co-Founder / CXO